srijata06/EnvMixturesFDR/README.md

 This gives us data on `p = 10` exposures and 1 additional confounder variable (i,e, additional variable we adjust for example: age) and an outcome depending on these exposures and the confounder.
-The matrix Xnew is created to be used for inference (estimation) purposes, specifically to calculte the MSE and confidence intervals of the estimated response.
+The matrix Xnew is created to be used for inference purposes, specifically to calculate the MSE and confidence intervals of the estimated response.

 ### Using the functions